Casco Art Institute: Working for the Commons (6 Nov. 2021 – 20 Jan. 2022)

 Ola Hassanain is originally from Sudan and currently based in Utrecht (NL).
 Despite geographic distance, Hassanain has been keenly observing and engaging with the ongoing social and political shifts in Sudan, situating her observation in other political contexts and exchanging them with other artists and other critical practitioners in the Netherlands as well as internationally.

-In 2017, Ola became a fellow at BAK basis voor kunst in Utrecht, Netherlands.
-Her research titled: Doing Family- was reference to how her state of Diaspora necessitated expanding on the spatial paradigms that bound us to walls and locations where we are neither seen nor liberated subjects.
-In 2018, she was awarded the Flexible Grant by the Prince Claus Fund, for the project: Our Stakes in your Rhythm.
-In 2019 Her work contributed to the Chicago Architecture Biennale, Sharjah Architecture Triennale and in 2020 La Internationale’s Windows and Balconies: Artists in Quarantine and the Kunstenfestivaldesarts.
-Ola currently teaches at ‘Art in Context’ HKU and is a PhD-in-Practice candidate at the Academy of Fine Art Vienna.
+In 2017, Hussanain became a fellow at BAK basis voor kunst in Utrecht, Netherlands.
+Her research entitled Doing Family was reference to how her state of Diaspora necessitated expanding on the spatial paradigms that bound us to walls and locations where we are neither seen nor liberated subjects.
+In 2018, she was awarded the Flexible Grant by the Prince Claus Fund, for the project Our Stakes in your Rhythm.
+In 2019 she was part of the Chicago Architecture Biennale, Sharjah Architecture Triennale and in 2020 La Internationale’s Windows and Balconies: Artists in Quarantine and the Kunstenfestivaldesarts.
+Hussanain currently teaches at the HKU in Utrecht and is a PhD candidate at the Academy of Fine Art Vienna.